AdFabConnect/adfab-gulp-boilerplate/README.md

 gulp --production
 ```

-it will remove sourcemap genreration and minify your js and css.
+It will remove sourcemap genreration and minify your js and css.

+## License

+ISC - Copyright (c) 2016-2018 AdFab Team